-The Advertisement located and marked "B" on the Location Plan
+The Advertisement located and marked "A" on the Location Plan

 The Advertisement is comprised of four vertical metal poles 75 millimetres in diameter embedded in the grass verge adjoining the eastern boundary of the A803 Kirkintilloch Road, and with an apex of its triangular configuration adjacent to the Road.
 Two rectangular display areas adjoin at the apex and are fixed to the metal poles.
 One of the display areas faces oncoming traffic travelling south along the A803 Road and the other display area faces oncoming traffic travelling north along the Road.
 Each display area is 1.195 metres in height and 1.595 metres in width.
 The bottom edge of each display area is 0.275 metres above ground level.
 The colour scheme of each display area is generally white in colour containing the text "Tedesco Tile Centre & Home Improvements".
 The lettering of "Tedesco" is to the top of the display area and is black in colour apart from the initial letter "T" which is vertically partitioned with red for the left, white in the centre and green for the right of the letter.
 Beneath this is the text "TILE CENTRE" which is white in colour on a black coloured rectangular shaped background.
 Beneath this is the text "& HOME IMPROVEMENTS" which is also black in colour.
-There is a black directional arrow below the aforementioned text on each display area.
-On the display area facing oncoming traffic travelling south along the A803 Road there is specific directional information in relation to the nearby ASDA store.
+There is a black directional arrow below the aforementioned text on each display area together with specific directional information in relation to the nearby ASDA store.
 The text "ASDA" is green in colour.
 The Advertisement is more particularly identified in the photograph below.